cloudposse/terraform-aws-efs/docs/migration-0.30.1-0.32.x+.md

 This is because of the newer version's reliance on the [terraform-aws-security-group](https://github.com/cloudposse/terraform-aws-security-group) module for managing the module's security group.
 This changes the Terraform resource address.

+To circumvent this, after bumping the module version to the newer version,

+`transition_to_ia` is now a `list(string)` so pass in the single value as a list.

-To circumvent this, after bumping the module version to the newer version, run a plan to retrieve the resource addresses of the SG that Terraform would like to destroy, and the resource address of the SG which Terraform would like to create.
+Run a `terraform plan` to retrieve the resource addresses of the SG that Terraform would like to destroy, and the resource address of the SG which Terraform would like to create.

-First, make sure that the following variable is set since the original SG name had the suffix `-efs`.
+Make sure that the following variable is set since the original SG name had the suffix `-efs`.
+Setting `security_group_name` to its "legacy" value will keep the Security Group from being replaced, and hence the underlying resource.

 ```hcl
 security_group_name = "<existing-sg-name>"
 ```

-Setting `security_group_name` to its "legacy" value will keep the Security Group from being replaced, and hence the underlying resource.

-Run a `terraform plan` to retrieve the new addresses.

 Finally, change the resource address of the existing Security Group.
 The resources' source and destination addresses will vary based on how this module is used.